Rowan – Calling – Six of Hardwoods (Swords)

 Genus: Sorbus – Family: Rosacea

-Rowan encourages us to listen to the call in our heart even if it means making difficult decisions that could result in leaving something or someone we love.
-Remember that endings are also beginnings.
+Rowan encourages us to listen to the call in our heart even if it means making difficult decisions.
+This could result in ending something we began, and seeing that endings are also beginnings.

-The European rowan, Sorbis aucuparia, known as the “traveler’s tree,” was believed to help people from getting lost on their journey.
-The hard, dense wood of a rowan was used to carve walking sticks that supported those who followed their calling.
+The European rowan, Sorbis aucuparia, known as the “traveler’s tree,” was believed to help people if they were lost on their journey.
+The hard, dense wood of a rowan was used to carve walking sticks that supported those who followed their souls calling.

 In the time of Plato, (Greek philosopher circa 428-348 BCE) the “sorb apple,” or fruit of the sorb tree, was eaten halved and pickled.
 In Plato’s Symposium, the sorb apple was a metaphor for cutting the original spherical nature of humans, as male and female, in half.
-This separation created the longing to find our other half or soul mate.
-Rowan calls us to seek our “better half.”
+This separation thus created our longing to find our other (better) half, that part of our soul that has gone missing.

 Message: The rowan encourages us to keep moving in the direction we have planned even though it may be breaking our heart.
 This calling will eventually lead us back to our self.
 In Jungian psychology, this calling is known as individuation, where we subconsciously separate our self from our soul at an early age in order to create our own unique identity, along the way we eventually long to feel whole again and begin searching for our other half.
 This reunion of the self and soul is a conscious journey that requires us to make peace with the unconscious shadows of our self.

 Challenge: Unwilling to travel or explore new places or realms.
 Feeling cast out and isolated, potentially self-destructive.